Embedded Systems Advanced Research and Prototyping (ESARP) Lab

 Feb.
-2016: The article: "Comparative Study of Wavelet Based Unsupervised Ocular Artifact Removal Techniques for Single Channel EEG Data", by S. Khatun, R. Mahajan, and B. I. Morshed, has been accepted in the IEEE Journal of Translational Engineering in Health and Medicine.
+2016: The journal article: "Comparative Study of Wavelet Based Unsupervised Ocular Artifact Removal Techniques for Single Channel EEG Data", by S. Khatun, R. Mahajan, and B. I. Morshed, has been accepted in the IEEE Journal of Translational Engineering in Health and Medicine.

 Feb.
 2016: The review article: "Stealth Engineering for in vivo Drug Delivery Systems" by A. Mohapatra, B. I. Morshed, W. O. Haggard, and R. A. Smith, has been accepted in the Critical Reviews in Biomedical Engineering Journal.

 Jan.
 2016: The group has received the "Excellent Demo Track Presentation" Award for an exemplary demonstration of "Resistive Wireless Analog Passive Sensors (rWAPS)" at the IEEE Radio & Wireless Week (RWW), Austin, TX, 24-27 Jan.
 2016.
 The demo was presented by Dr. Morshed and demonstrated by Babak Noorozi and Mohammad Abu-Saude.

 Oct.
 2015: Two conference papers from the research group have been accepted at the NIH-IEEE Conf Heathcare Innovations and Point-of-care Technologies (HIPoCT) to be held at Bethesda, MD, on Nov.
 9-10, 2015.

 Sept.
 2015: Dr. Morshed will be presenting an invited paper in the Session D4, Intl.
 Conf. on Metallurgical Coating and Thin Films to be held at San Diego, CA, on April 25-29, 2016.